nim-works/nimskull/doc/contributing.rst

 -----------------------------

-Compile-time breaking changes are usually easier to handle, but for large code bases it can also be much work and it can hinder the adoption of a new Nim release.
+Compile-time breaking changes are usually easier to handle, but for large code bases it can also be much work and it can hinder the adoption of a new |NimSkull| release.
 Additive approaches are to be preferred here as well.

 Examples of compile-time breaking changes include (but are not limited to):

 * Renaming functions and modules, or moving things.
 Instead of a direct rename, deprecate the old name and introduce a new one.
-* Renaming the parameter names: Thanks to Nim's "named parameter" calling syntax like `f(x = 0, y = 1)` this is a breaking change.
+* Renaming the parameter names: Thanks to |NimSkull|'s "named parameter" calling syntax like `f(x = 0, y = 1)` this is a breaking change.
 Instead live with the existing parameter names.
-* Adding an enum value to an existing enum.
-Nim's exhaustive case statements stop compiling after such a change.
+* Adding an enum value to an existing enum. |NimSkull|'s exhaustive case statements stop compiling after such a change.
 Instead consider to introduce new `bool` fields/parameters.
 This can be impractical though, so we use good judgement and our list of "important packages" to see if it doesn't break too much code